Widget Guide

 Add a new widget

-to add the widget to your dashboard.
+will add the widget to the dashboard.

 Widget Chart Features